-The compliance costs of banning the placing on the market of mercury sphygmomanometers with mercury-free alternatives are estimated to be around $\notin$ 70 million (present value 2015-2034) or around $\notin$ 7 million (annualised in 2024).
-However, due to uncertainties in the data, high and low cost scenarios are analysed and they suggest present value compliance costs between $\notin$ 116 million and $\notin$ 44 million savings.
-This results in cost-effectiveness estimate between $\notin$ 3000 and - $\notin$ 2400 (cost savings) per kg of mercury avoided.
-In addition, compliance costs for banning the use of mercury sphygmomanometers currently in use in 2020 (present value 2011-2024) is estimated to be around $\in 8$ million.
+The compliance costs of banning the placing on the market of mercury sphygmomanometers with mercury-free alternatives are estimated to be around €70 million (present value 2015-2034) or around €7 million (annualised in 2024).
+However, due to uncertainties in the data, high and low cost scenarios are analysed and they suggest present value compliance costs between €116 million and €44 million savings.
+This results in cost-effectiveness estimate between €3000 and - €2400 (cost savings) per kg of mercury avoided.

+In addition, compliance costs for banning the use of mercury sphygmomanometers currently in use in 2020 (present value 2011-2024) is estimated to be around $\leq 8$ million.